-Due to their position on the head, nits are almost impossible to get rid of using a flat iron.
+Due to their position on the head, nits are almost impossible to remove using a flat iron.

-As we know, when using a flat iron to style your hair, you have to be careful not to burn your scalp.
+As we know, when using a flat iron to style your hair, you must be careful not to burn your scalp.

 Nits, due to their size, may also be hard to recognize.

-Most of the time, the nits are mistaken for dandruff or wisps of spray and may be ignored.
+The nits are often mistaken for dandruff or wisps of spray and may be ignored.

 So when finding a solution for that lice infestation, for good.

 After all, we don’t want to risk burning our scalps and destroying all that beautiful hair.